reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 }
 ```

-In the above example, we have created a listener by implementing `ApplicationLister` and the generic represents the type of event you want to listen.
-It is now possible to define your `ApplicationListener` implementation with nested generics information in the event type.
-When dispatching an event, the signature of your listener is used to determine if it matches said incoming event.
+In the above example, we have created a listener by implementing `ApplicationLister` and the generic represents the type of event we want to listen.
+It is now possible to define our `ApplicationListener` implementation with nested generics information in the event type.
+When dispatching an event, the signature of our listener is used to determine if it matches said incoming event.

 ### Asynchronous Event Listeners

 **By default spring events are synchronous, meaning the publisher thread blocks until all listeners have finished processing the event.**

-To make an event listener run in async mode, all we have to do is use the `@Async` annotation on that listener.
-To make the `@Async` annotation work, we also have to annotate one of our `@Configuration` classes or the `@SpringBootApplication` class with `@EnableAsync`.

 ```java
 @Component